kshitishghate/kshitishghate.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.bits-pilani.ac.in/'>BITS Pilani</a>.
-Looking for Fall'23 PhD Positions.
+subtitle: Incoming ML/NLP graduate student at the <a href='https://lti.cs.cmu.edu/'>Language Technologies Institute - CMU</a>.

 profile:
   align: right